-The Mutual Recognition Agreements are parallel agreements the United States of America (US) has with the European Union (formerly the European Community (EC)) and with the European Free Trade Association (EFTA) countries which are part of the European Economic Area (EEA) on the Mutual Recognition of Certificates of Conformity for Marine Equipment as allowed by Title 46 Code of Federal Regulation (CFR) subpart 159.003.
+The Mutual Recognition Agreements are parallel agreements the United States of America (US) has with the European Union (formerly the European Community (EC)) and with the European Free Trade Association (EFTA) countries which are part of the European Economic Area (EEA), and the United Kingdom (UK), on the Mutual Recognition of Certificates of Conformity for Marine Equipment as allowed by Title 46 Code of Federal Regulation (CFR) subpart 159.003.

-The objectives of the two mutual recognition agreements (MRAs) are to facilitate US - EU and US – EEA EFTA trade in marine equipment and to promote bilateral cooperation on international marine equipment regulations.
-The two agreements allow a manufacturer to reach both the US and European (EU and EEA EFTA member states) markets on the basis of demonstrating compliance with one set of regulatory requirements.
-This can directly lead to a reduction of costs for manufacturers in terms of testing and certification.
+The objectives of the mutual recognition agreements (MRAs) are to facilitate trade in marine equipment and to promote cooperation on international marine equipment regulations.
+The agreements allow a manufacturer to reach multiple markets on the basis of demonstrating compliance with one set of regulatory requirements.

-The two agreements are commonly referred to as the “MRA on marine equipment” and are simply referred to as the “MRAs” in this Navigation and Vessel Inspection Circular.
 The mutual recognition agreement between the US and the EC was signed on February 27, 2004 and became effective on July 1, 2004.
 The mutual recognition agreement between the US and Norway, Iceland and Liechtenstein, which represent the EEA EFTA member states was signed on October 17, 2005, and became effective on March 1, 2006.
 The European regulations governing marine equipment were updated in 2014, and as a result, these agreements were updated.
 The updated agreements became effective on February 18, 2019, and February 22, 2019, respectively.
 The updated agreements with the EC, signed by the European Union (EU), and EFTA also expanded the types of equipment covered under the MRA.
+The mutual recognition agreement between the US and the UK was signed on February 14, 2019, covers the same scope as the updated agreements with the EC.
+It goes into effect on January, 1, 2021, the first day that the UK is no longer covered by the US –EU MRA.

 The current product scope of the MRAs includes 69 products in three main categories: lifesaving equipment; fire protection equipment and navigational equipment.
 The MRAs allow a manufacturer to reach multiple markets on the basis of compliance with one set of regulatory requirements.
 This can directly lead to a reduction of costs for manufacturers for testing and certification, and provide ship owners, builders, and operators with a wider selection of equipment providing more flexibility when designing, building, and operating their vessels

 The MRAs do not change the requirements of vessel owners and operators to use USCG approved equipment where required on US flag vessels.
-However, they do allow vessel owners and operators to purchase and install equipment that has been approved (issued a wheelmark and a USCG Approval number) under the requirements of the MRAs by an EU or EEA EFTA Notified Body.
+However, they do allow vessel owners and operators to purchase and install equipment that has been approved (issued a wheelmark or red ensign, and a USCG Approval number) under the requirements of the MRAs by an EU or EEA EFTA Notified Body or a UK Approved Body.
 OCMIs and ROs acting on behalf of the Coast Guard will continue to require USCG approval where required by the applicable regulations.

 For further questions click here to contact the CG-ENG-4 Staff.